fallen-icarus/cardano-loans/README.md

 ### Transaction Fee Estimations (YMMV)

-All of the following estimations are for loans only using a single asset as collateral.
+All of the following estimations are for loans using a single asset as collateral.

 | Action | Fee |
 |--|--|